watertap-org/watertap/docs/technical_reference/property_models/modified_ADM1.rst

     <style> .red {color:red} </style>
     <style> .green {color:green} </style>
+    <style> .blue {color:blue} </style>

 .. role:: red

 .. role:: green

+.. role:: blue

-This package is an extension of the base ADM1 model and implements properties and reactions of an anaerobic digestion model for wastewater treatment using an anaerobic digester as provided in
+This package is an extension of the base Anaerobic Digestion Model no.1 (ADM1) and implements properties and reactions of an anaerobic digestion model for wastewater treatment using an anaerobic digester as provided in
 `Batstone, D. J. et al. (2002) <https://iwaponline.com/wst/article-abstract/45/10/65/6034>`_ and `Rosen and Jeppsson (2006) <https://www.iea.lth.se/WWTmodels_download/TR_ADM1.pdf>`_.

-This Anaerobic Digestion Model no.1 (ADM1) makes the following modifications to the base ADM1 model as provided in: `Flores-Alsina, X. et al. (2016) <https://www.sciencedirect.com/science/article/pii/S0043135416301397>`_
-Throughout this documentation, text in :red:`red` have been removed from the Modified ADM1 model and text in :green:`green` have been added into the Modified ADM1 model.
+Throughout this documentation, text in :red:`red` have been removed in the Modified ADM1 model, text in :green:`green` have been added, and text in :blue:`blue` have been modified from its base ADM1 implementation.
+The following modifications have been made to the base ADM1 model as provided in: `Flores-Alsina, X. et al. (2016) <https://www.sciencedirect.com/science/article/pii/S0043135416301397>`_
    * tracks inorganic phosphorus (S_IP), polyhydroxyalkanoates (X_PHA), polyphosphates (X_PP), phosphorus accumulating organisms (X_PAO), potassium (S_K), and magnesium (S_Mg)
    * removes the composite material variable (X_C) and the associated disintegration reaction
    * adds 7 additional reactions